alessiodacapito/quick_tomo/README.md

   - ctffinfd
   - imod

-A GPU with a conda version > 10
+A GPU with a cuda version > 10

 ## Quick start